imoralesgt/METEO/README.md

 ## Data management
 - [ ] Grab sensors' data from MQTT broker and process it to deliver filtered information
 - [ ] Store the processed data into a database (CSV files?)
-- [ ] Retreive data from Broker and add it to CSV file (running in parallel thread?)
+- [ ] Retreive data from Broker and append it to CSV file (running in parallel thread?)
-- [ ] Create a new file every day
+- [ ] Create a new CSV file every day
 - [ ] If several measurements from different sensors retreived within the same MINUTE, store them in the same CSV row.
 - [ ] If several measurements form the same sensor retreived within the same MINUTE,